apache/arrow/docs/source/format/Flight.rst

    The client must consume all endpoints to retrieve the complete data set.
 The client can consume endpoints in any order, or even in parallel, or distribute the endpoints among multiple machines for consumption; this is up to the application to implement.
+The client can also use ``FlightInfo.ordered``.
+See the previous item for details of ``FlightInfo.ordered``.

 Uploading Data
 --------------